Objective research and reviews to aid investing decisions | Saturday, February 11, 2012 | S&P 500 (SPY) 134.36 -1.00 | Gold (GLD) 167.14 -0.88

 If the hedging adjustments are effective, the fund portfolio should be on average more (less) sensitive to fluctuations of the broad stock market when the market advances (declines).

 As tests of the effectiveness of HSGFX hedging adjustments, the following two scatter plots relate the weekly returns of HSGFX to those of the S&P 500 Index (upper chart) and the Russell 2000 Index (lower chart) separately when the weekly index return is negative (red) and positive (green) over the entire sample period.
-Each chart shows both the equations for the best-fit lines and the the R-squared statistics for advancing and declining markets.
-Results show that the exposures of the HSGFX portfolio to market fluctuations are very similar when the broad market is advancing and declining.
+Each chart shows both the equations for the best-fit lines and the R-squared statistics for advancing and declining markets.

-Relative to the S&P 500 Index, HSGFX is a bit more sensitive to market fluctuations when the market is falling (slope or beta of 13.4% and R-squared of 5.6%) than when it is rising (slope or beta of 12.4% and R-squared of 3.7%).
-In other words, efforts to time the market by adjusting the level of hedging may be slightly harming the fund’s long-run performance.
+Relative to the S&P 500 Index, HSGFX is a little more sensitive to market fluctuations when the market is falling (slope or beta of 11.7% and R-squared of 4.2%) than when it is rising (beta of 7.3% and R-squared of 1.3%).
+In other words, efforts to time the market by adjusting the level of hedging appear to harm the fund’s long-run performance.

-Relative to the Russell 2000 Index, HSGFX is slightly less sensitive to market fluctuations when the market is falling (slope or beta of 12.5% and R-squared of 7.1%) than when it is rising (slope or beta of 13.9% and R-squared of 6.6%).
-In other words, efforts to time the market by adjusting the level of hedging may be slightly enhancing the fund’s long-run performance.
+Relative to the Russell 2000 Index, HSGFX is about equally sensitive to market fluctuations when the market is falling (beta of 9.0% and R-squared of 3.7%) and when it is rising (beta of 8.6% and R-squared of 2.5%).
+In other words, efforts to time the market by adjusting the level of hedging appear to have no effect on the fund’s long-run performance.

-Note that for both charts the y-intercept or alpha is positive (slightly negative) when the broad market is falling (rising), indicating that benefit of stock selection derives mostly from intervals of broad market weakness (portfolio stock holdings are operationally defensive).
-Splitting the sample period into two equal subperiods indicates that the alpha of HSGFX comes predominantly from the first half of the sample period (before May 2006).
+For both charts, the y-intercept or weekly alpha is positive (a little negative) when the broad market is falling (rising), indicating that benefit of stock selection derives mostly from intervals of broad market weakness (portfolio stock holdings are defensive).
+Alpha is positive in the first half of the sample period (0.22% weekly) and negative in the second half (-0.06% weekly).

 For comparison, we replicate this analysis for a conventional, unhedged mutual fund.